This post may contain affiliate links. See our Privacy Policy.

 If you’re craving a pasta sauce that’s simple yet feels a little special, this tomato cream sauce is just the thing.
 It starts with sautéed onions and garlic, simmered gently with crushed tomatoes and basil for a flavorful base.
 Just before serving, a splash of heavy cream turns it velvety and rich without feeling heavy.

-It’s quick enough for a weeknight but elegant enough to serve when you’re hosting.
+The sauce is quick enough for a weeknight but elegant enough to serve guests.
 Toss it with penne, spaghetti, or your favorite pasta shape, or use it as a sauce for chicken, seafood, or even gnocchi.
 With just a handful of ingredients and less than 30 minutes, you’ll have a versatile sauce you’ll want to make again and again.

 Simple ingredients.
 Just tomatoes, aromatics, herbs, and cream—nothing complicated.